 #3 Your Years of Experience in the Field

-As with most careers, the more experience you have in the profession, the better your job prospects, and the more you can expect to earn.
-According to Zip Recruiter, the average entry-level educational psychologist salary is $55,392.
+As with most careers, the more experience you have in the profession, the better your job prospects may be, and the more you can potentially earn.

 How to Become A School Psychologist